vert-x3/vertx-unit/README.md

 ## Todo

+- add a blocking mode to wait for the result of a test suite using a latch
+- provide subtest programming model (i.e add a tests in a test)
 - consider making TestResult an @DataObject instead
 - add closeable resource to register for automatic cleanup or do something like this
 - object sharing via io.vertx.core.Context#put